haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ## BONUS 5: Introduction to the haddock3 webapp

-In addition to the command line interface of haddock3, we are currently developing a new dedicated web application enabling to use haddock3 under a graphical user interface, directly linking the software functionalities and computed results in an interactive manner.
+In addition to the command line interface of haddock3, we are currently developing a new dedicated web application enabling the use of haddock3 under a graphical user interface, directly linking the software functionalities and computed results in an interactive manner.
 While not yet deployed as a web service, the application is already available for local installations.